momentumlearn/classroom/v2-skills.md

 1. I can create a serializer that exposes the data in model fields by extending `ModelSerializer` class in DRF.
 2. I can create a serializer that exposes the data in model fields by extending the `ModelSerializer` class in DRF, and I can override fields in the serializer to customize the data and its formatting.
 3. I can create a serializer that exposes the data in model fields by extending the `ModelSerializer` class in DRF, and I can override fields in the serializer to customize the data and its formatting.
 I can create nested serializers for related data.
 I can specify serializer classes in the views.
-4. I can do all of the above, and I can customize serializers for specific use cases, such as having different serializers for reading or writing.
+4. I can do all of the above, and I can customize serializers for specific use cases, such as having different serializers for reading or writing or providing custom data.
 I can create writable nested serializers.

 ### DRF Views and Viewsets